crit/php-exec-jobs/README.md

 ## Reason

-You can accomplish something similar to this library by doing the following code if you just have a simple use case to call to the host shell:
+You can accomplish something similar to this library by executing the following code for simple use cases:

 ```php
 <?php